trent-gill/portfolio/README.md

 ### 2. Build your domain / blog

 For this class you are required to maintain a domain and blog, which will become a portfolio by the end of the semester.
-You can use Wordpress, Blogger, Tumblr, or OU Create (where you could install Wordpress).
+You can use [Wordpress](https://wordpress.com/), [Blogger](https://www.blogger.com), [Tumblr](http://tumblr.com), or OU Create (where you could install Wordpress).
 This choice is totally up to you although there is on campus support for OU Create.
 Use something you are comfortable with or have a desire to better understand.

-If you choose to use OU Create, below are two videos.
-One walks your through how to sign up with OU Create and the other shows you how to install Wordpress.
-Take about half an hour and complete these tutorials.
-You can also read more on Wordpress on the [OU Create support documentation page](http://create.ou.edu/support/applications/wordpress). http://youtu.be/U-AUqrmXJDI https://www.youtube.com/watch?v=Av8rTd3HC0Q

 ### 3. Submit your web address